Manio1109/ctf-writeups/challenges/thm-hammer/README.md

 ## 🧪 Included Scripts

-The `scripts/` directory contains helper scripts used during the challenge.
-For example:
 - a **Python brute‑forcer** for the 4‑digit PIN reset mechanism
 - small utilities for analyzing and forging JWT tokens